What is Kohelet?

 Does Kohelet have a leadership structure or is it pure equitable chaos?

 While we do encourage individual initiative and we certainly rely on members to develop and maintain services and events, we also have a leadership structure and defined areas of extra responsibilities.
 We have a 10-12 person Board with terms of two years and led by two co-Presidents.
 We have a designated Treasurer and a Membership Coordinator.
 We also have several committees made up of volunteers who take care of the congregation’s events and community needs.
-We employ a part-time person to be responsible for communications and social media.
+We employ a part-time administrator who is responsible for communications and social media.

 What would a Jewish group be without food?
 We all enjoy food and many of our get-togethers rely on potluck provisions.
 We have a lovely kitchen with the necessary equipment for storing, cooking, or re-heating food.
 We keep utensils and plates, etc. on hand.

 To accommodate a wide diversity of ideas on keeping kosher, we have chosen to maintain Beit Kohelet as a vegetarian house.
-Meat is not allowed into the building while milk and dairy products do not need to be kosher.
+Meat is not allowed into the building; milk and dairy products do not need to be kosher.

 How can you visit Kohelet?